Quuxplusone/goodcook/md/goodcook.md

 Meanwhile, combine flour, salt, pepper, ginger and allspice in a plastic bag.
 Place meat cubes in the bag, a few at a time, and shake well to coat.
 Add meat to pot and brown on all sides.
+(Optionally, deglaze the bottom of the pot with 1/4 cup red wine at this point.)

 Add water, cover, and simmer for 1 hour or until meat is tender, stirring occasionally.
 Add potatoes and carrots, cover, and cook for 15 minutes.
 Stir in peas and continue cooking until all